iselasoria/launch-school/rb120/assessment-prep/mock-up-tests/practice2.md

 ## 30
 **How is Method Access Control implemented in Ruby?
-Provide examples of when we would use public, protected, and private access modifiers.**
+Provide examples of when we would use public, protected, and private access modifiers.** protected- current class and clas hierrarchy, not isolaertd classes. this is prvate and protected

 ---